 Fang den Hut (Trap the Cap)

-Fang den Hut was first produced by Otto Maier Verlag in 1927... and since then has spun off versions around the world.
+Fang den Hut was first produced by Otto Maier Verlag in 1927, and, since that time, has spun off versions around the world.
 It’s a gotcha game that we LOVED to play when we were kids (and we also loved putting the little caps on our fingers to pretend we were witches…. so, TWICE the fun!).
-Everyone is assigned a color, and 4 pointy little hats (they look like cones).
-You roll the dice, and move a hat of yours, trying to land on another person’s hat.
+Everyone is assigned a color and 4 pointy little hats (they look like cones).
+You roll the dice and move one of your hats, trying to land on another person’s hat.
 If you do, it is captured.
 Get the hat back to home base before they capture it back!
-Winner is the last person with hats still traveling around the board.
-(Alternatively, the winner is the one who captures the most hats).
+The winner is the last person with hats still traveling around the board.
+Alternatively, the winner is the one who captures the most hats.

 Play with 2 to 6 people (it’s best with 3 or more).
 Anyone who can roll a die and count can play Fang den Hut.